On Unique Games with Negative Weights: Main Results

+Since a random labeling satisfies an expectation of $1-1/k$ fraction of the total weight of all edges, GUGP-NWA cannot have a large gap.
+We can prove that it is NP-hard to approximate Min GUGP-NWA within any $poly(k)$, by the similar arguments in the following theorem.
+The author omits the full proof for clarity of the paper.

-\begin{theorem} It is NP-hard to approximate Min GUGP-NWA within any factor of $poly(n)$. \end{theorem} \begin{proof} Min GUGP-NWA can be restated as: In the situation of UGP, the goal is to find minimum fraction of the total weight of the {\it satisfied edges}.
-We construct an approximation ratio preservation reduction from TSP to the above problem.
+\begin{theorem} It is NP-hard to approximate Min GUGP-NWA with the label set $[n]$ within any $poly(n)$. \end{theorem} \begin{proof} Min GUGP-NWA can be restated as: In the situation of UGP, the goal is to find minimum fraction of the total weight of the satisfied edges.
+The author constructs an approximation ratio preservation reduction from TSP to the above problem.

 Given an instance of TSP problem $G=(V,E)$, where each edge of $E$ has a weight $w_{e}\in \mathbb{Q}^{+}$.
 Denote $n:=|V|$.
 The instance of the restated form of Min GUGP-NWA is a graph $G'=G'(V,E')$, with each edge $e'\in E'$ having a weight $w'(e')$, and with the labeling set $[n]$.
 For each edge $e=(u,v)\in E$, there are three parallel edges $e^{=}$, $e^{+}$ and $e^{-}$ between $u$ and $v$ in $E'$. $e^{=}$ has weight $M$ and equipped with permutation $\pi^{=}=\{(1,1),(2,2),\cdots,(n,n)\}$.
 Let $M=n\cdot Max(w)$, where $Max(w)$ is the maximum weight of all edges in $G$. $e^{+}$ has weight $w_(e)$ and equipped with permutation $\pi^{+}=\{(1,2),(2,3),\cdots,(n,1)\}$. $e^{-}$ has weight $w_(e)$ and equipped with permutation $\pi^{-}=\{(1,n),(2,1),\cdots,(n,n-1)\}$.